Have a specific question about your iPhone? Ask us on Twitter/Instagram @ChargeAll

 With the addition of iOS 8, iPhone 6, and the iPhone 6 Plus, battery life was expected to be increased.
 However, that is not the case despite the larger phone size.
 The iPhone 6 has a 1810mAh battery compared to the 1560mAh battery in the iPhone 5S.
-What may not come as a surprise is the 2915mAh batter in the iPhone 6 Plus.
+What may not come as a surprise is the 2915mAh battery in the iPhone 6 Plus.

 iOS 8 may not have the best battery life, but now you will be able to see a breakdown of which apps are using the most amount of battery: